Class Year: 2000

-Senior Thesis Topic: The Recession and Its Effect on Dubai
+Senior Thesis Topic: Olfaction and its Influence on Anxiety

 Describe your career path since graduating from MC.

 Upon graduating from Maryville, I spent a year as an Americorps VISTA for the Maryville Housing Authority.
 I lived in public housing working with those who were of lower income, tasked with creating programs and initiatives that would both meet their needs or build upon their gifts.

 At the end of that experience, I decided to pursue a graduate education and relocated to the California School of Professional Psychology [Alliant International University] in San Diego California.
 I completed a Masters of Science in the field of Consulting Psychology.
 The degree is a blend of traditional Organizational Psychology, but more focused on how individuals operate within organizations and communities.
 During my time and shortly after earning my degree, I began a career in as an internal and external consultant in organizational development and psychology.

 I worked briefly for a psychotherapist office that also coached executives and business owners on how to lead and inspire their people.
 I spent time working internally as a Wellness Consulting and EAP Manager for Cox Communications, a cable telecomm located in San Diego.
 I worked in HR and Training for Nokia Mobile Phone Research and Development, also in San Diego.
 I partnered with a graduate school colleague and friend to run a leadership and organizational development consulting firm, which took us all over the country, helping leaders lead and develop self-awareness.
 To help me become more accountable to mind, body, and spirit, I enrolled in martial arts classes.
 Roughly eight years later, I continue to train weekly, having become an instructor along the way.